-Istanbul can also be a great holiday option within the scope of weekend tours for those who are tired of busy business life and are looking for a little different places.
+Istanbul can also be a great holiday option within the scope of weekend tours for those who are tired of busy business life and are looking for a few different places.

-Sultanahmet Square, once called ‘Horse Square’, will be our first stop in our trip, where we will start from the historical peninsula, which houses the cultural treasure of Istanbul.
-With its famous street vendors, tourist density and mystical air, Sultanahmet Square will take you to completely different dimensions.
+Sultanahmet Square once called ‘Horse Square’, will be our first stop on our trip, where we will start from the historical peninsula, which houses the cultural treasure of Istanbul.
+With its famous street vendors, tourist density, and mystical air, Sultanahmet Square will take you to completely different dimensions.

 One of the historical buildings that you will encounter in Sultanahmet Square is the obelisk.
 The Obelisk, which is one of the oldest historical monuments of Istanbul, was erected in Istanbul after a war won by the Egyptian ruler.
 You should also examine the Serpent Column in the square.

-The most important of the historical buildings that you will see in Sultanahmet Square are the Blue Mosque and Hagia Sophia Mosque.
+The most important historical buildings that you will see in Sultanahmet Square are the Blue Mosque and Hagia Sophia Mosque.
 The peaceful mystical structure and tiles of the Blue Mosque will impress you very much.
-Hagia Sophia Mosque’s different architectural structure and figures reflecting the Byzantine period will give you the impression that it was in another time.
+Hagia Sophia Mosque’s different architectural structure and figures reflecting the Byzantine period will give you the impression that it was at another time.

 If your time is limited, Sultanahmet Square is also within the scope of places you can visit and see in the form of day tours.

 On this beautiful Istanbul tour, you will also find the opportunity to visit one of the largest aquariums in the world.
-You’ll get the chance to take great photos with different sea creatures.
+You’ll get the chance to take great photos of different sea creatures.

-In Zorlu shopping center, one of the largest shopping centers of Istanbul, you can shop any way you want and visit shops Without Borders.
+In Zorlu shopping center, one of the largest shopping centers in Istanbul, you can shop any way you want and visit shops Without Borders.

 If you want to enjoy the mystical air of Istanbul and witness the wonderful views of Istanbul, we recommend taking advantage of early booking opportunities and participating in Istanbul tours.
 We wish you a happy holiday.